biffbaff64/LughSharp/README.md

 ----------------

     - It's most likely best to recommend the use of an already available C# port.
-    - ( It really depends on how much of a glutton for punishment you are!!!! )
+    - ( It really depends on how much of a glutton for punishment I am!!!! )

     eg:
     - Box2DSharp